-Bose and Sony are the industry leaders when it comes to manufacturing active noise cancelling (ANC) headphones.
+Bose and Sony are the industry leaders when it comes to manufacturing active noise canceling (ANC) headphones.
 In May 2019, Bose released its latest flagship product: the Bose Noise Cancelling Headphones 700, which aimed to take back the title of best ANC headphones from Sony.
-The Sony WH-1000XM4 is an attempt to defend its title.
-We’re putting the Bose Noise Cancelling Headphones 700 vs Sony WH-1000XM4 in this head-to-head to see which headphone is worth your next paycheck.
+The Sony WH-1000XM4 is an attempt to take back its title.
+We’re pitting the Bose Noise Cancelling Headphones 700 vs Sony WH-1000XM4 in this head-to-head to see which headphone is worth your next paycheck.

-Both headphones are well-designed pieces of hardware, though they each has its own caveats to consider.
+Both headphones are well-designed pieces of hardware, though they each have their own caveats to consider.

-Also, the thick padding — coupled with the soft, rubberized headband — may put more pressure on your head than with the Bose QuietComfort 35 II.
+Also, the thick padding — coupled with the soft, rubberized headband — may put more pressure on your head than with the Bose QuietComfort 35 II or Bose QuietComfort 45.
 While the added pressure isn’t extreme, some may find it uncomfortable to wear during very long listening sessions.

 The Sony WH-1000XM4 sports the same design as the WH-1000XM3 and features the same folding hinge for easy storage and transport.
 Unlike its predecessor, the ear cups on the WH-1000XM4 are thicker for improved isolation.

 When designing the WH-1000XM4, Sony reduced the amount of padding on the headband, leading to increased pressure on your head, which can feel uncomfortable during long periods.
 However, similar to the Bose Noise Cancelling Headphones 700, this isn’t a big deal as the added pressure is barely noticeable.
 Additionally, both sets of headphones weigh almost exactly the same: 254g.

 How do you control the Bose Noise Cancelling Headphones 700 and the Sony WH-1000XM4?